 Due to the federal structure of Switzerland, there is no centralized tax system.
-Some taxes are levied exclusively by federal authorities whereas other taxes are concurrently levied at cantonal, communal and federal levels.
+Some taxes are levied exclusively by federal authorities whereas others are concurrently levied at cantonal, communal and federal levels.
 Although the rate of tax levied at a federal level is consistent, cantonal taxes vary considerably.
 Because significant differences presently exist in the rates of taxes levied at cantonal level the choice of canton is an important element in tax planning.

 The current federal rate of corporation tax is 8.5% of after-tax profits.
 Cantonal corporation tax rates vary greatly; the lowest is currently Lucerne (Luzern) with 12.43%, followed by Nidwalden and Obwalden on 12.66%, Appenzell Ausserhoden on 13.04% and Appenzell Interrhoden on 14.16%.
 The highest corporation tax rates are found in Geneva, with 24.16% and Basel-Stadt (Basle City) with 22.18%.

 There has been little sign that the cantonal governments are willing to relinquish their freedom with regards taxation, and past years have seen some cantons engage in fairly aggressive tax competition to attract holding companies and wealthy expats.